This post may contain affiliate links. Read the full disclosure here.

 Other AHAs have slightly different properties and strengths, but lactic acid is a great option for people with sensitive or dry skin.

-When using lactic acid and vitamin C in your skincare routine, use lactic acid in the evening and vitamin C in the morning for optimal results.
+For optimal results, use lactic acid in the evening and vitamin C in the morning in your skincare routine.

 When it comes to using skincare products during pregnancy or while breastfeeding, it’s essential to be cautious.